LouisCharlesC/safe/README.md

 safe::Safe<int, std::mutex&> valueDefault(aMutex); // value is default constructed, and lockable is initialized, ok
 safe::Safe<int, std::mutex> lockableDefault(safe::default_construct_lockable, 42); // value is initialized to 42, and mutex is default constructed: need the safe::default_construct_lockable tag!
 ```
-### 4. Choose the locking behavior that suits each access.
+### 4. Choose the lock and access mode that suits each access.
 One you construct a Safe object, you fix the type of the lockable object you will use.
 From there, you will create an Access object every time you want to access your value.
-For each if these accesses, you can choose the appropriate lock, and whether the access is read-write or read only.
+For each if these accesses, you can choose the appropriate lock, and whether the access is read-write or read-only.
 ## Safe's interface
 ### The Safe class
 The Safe class does a few useful things for you, it: